ibexa/documentation-developer/docs/multisite/multisite_configuration.md

 ## Location tree

 You can restrict SiteAccesses to different parts of the content tree.
-When you do it, only the selected Location and its descendants are reachable from this SiteAccess.
+When you do it, only the selected location and its descendants are reachable from this SiteAccess.

 Configure this under the `ibexa.systems.<scope>.content.tree_root` [configuration key](configuration.md#configuration-files), for example: